david-boles/tentoast/README.md

 ]
 ```

-Alternatively, the function can be called with just a list of nodes/values, a node, or a value, in which case the behavior is identical except that `fromString` is always false.
-For example:
+Alternatively, the function can be called with just an array of nodes/values, or a single non-array node/ value.
+If called this way, `fromString` is usually always false:

 ```
 ttt("hello")